kubernetes/kubernetes/docs/design/command_execution_port_forwarding.md

 ## Use Cases

-- As a user of a Kubernetes cluster, I want to run arbitrary commands in a container, attaching my local stdin/stdout/stderr to the container
+- As a user of a LMKTFY cluster, I want to run arbitrary commands in a container, attaching my local stdin/stdout/stderr to the container
-- As a user of a Kubernetes cluster, I want to be able to connect to local ports on my computer and have them forwarded to ports in the container
+- As a user of a LMKTFY cluster, I want to be able to connect to local ports on my computer and have them forwarded to ports in the container

 ## Process Flow

 ### Remote Command Execution Flow
-1. The client connects to the Kubernetes Master to initiate a remote command execution request
+1. The client connects to the LMKTFY Master to initiate a remote command execution request
-2. The Master proxies the request to the Kubelet where the container lives
+2. The Master proxies the request to the LMKTFYlet where the container lives
-3. The Kubelet executes nsenter + the requested command and streams stdin/stdout/stderr back and forth between the client and the container
+3. The LMKTFYlet executes nsenter + the requested command and streams stdin/stdout/stderr back and forth between the client and the container

 ### Port Forwarding Flow
-1. The client connects to the Kubernetes Master to initiate a remote command execution request
+1. The client connects to the LMKTFY Master to initiate a remote command execution request
-2. The Master proxies the request to the Kubelet where the container lives
+2. The Master proxies the request to the LMKTFYlet where the container lives
 3. The client listens on each specified local port, awaiting local connections
 4. The client connects to one of the local listening ports
-4. The client notifies the Kubelet of the new connection
+4. The client notifies the LMKTFYlet of the new connection
-5. The Kubelet executes nsenter + socat and streams data back and forth between the client and the port in the container
+5. The LMKTFYlet executes nsenter + socat and streams data back and forth between the client and the port in the container

 ## Design Considerations